lydell/elm-safe-virtual-dom/README.md

  );
 ```

-Without the getter, my fork of elm/virtual-dom is going to set `myProperty` on every render, even if the value for it hasn’t changed on the Elm side!
-That’s because in my fork, properties are compared to _the actual DOM node_ (while attributes are compared to the previous _virtual_ DOM node).
-If there’s no getter, trying to read `.myProperty` gives `undefined` back, which is never equal to the value you are trying to set.
+Otherwise `myProperty` is going to be set on every render, even if the value for it hasn’t changed on the Elm side!
+Read all about it in the [longer section about setters and getters](./details/breaking-changes.md#setters-should-have-getters-on-custom-elements).

-So, why this change then?
-It’s because some properties, like `value` and `checked` (for text inputs and checkboxes, respectively) can be changed by user interactions (typing in fields and toggling checkboxes).
-So comparing to the previous virtual DOM isn’t enough to make sure a DOM node is up-to-date.
-The original elm/virtual-dom has special cases for those two properties in two places, to compare them to the actual DOM node instead.

-My fork takes a different approach.
-It _always_ compares _all_ properties to the actual DOM node.
-This is simpler, and also catches `selectedIndex` (for dropdowns) which also can be modified by the user (by selecting something) – and there are probably more properties like this in the vast DOM interfaces.

-(My fork still compares _attributes_ to the previous virtual DOM.
-It even changes most `Html.Attributes` functions to use attributes instead of properties in [elm/html#259](https://github.com/elm/html/pull/259).)

-All in all, make sure that your setters also have getters on your custom elements, to avoid unnecessary work on each render.

 ### Compatibility with tooling